hizneway/atat/.circleci/README.md

 ## Notes

-* Please see circle ci default parameter values
+* Please see circle ci default parameter values  (at the time of this document, these variables are in 'Project Settings/Enviornment Variables'